lpmi-13/FLGames/README.md

 I was curious on using AngularJS so that's what I'm doing in this FLGames package.
 Here again, a lot to learn and time flies by...

 All my work is placed under the GNU GPL v3.0 license (found in LICENSE.txt).
+All images come from the Open Source Clipart Library and icons from the Font Awesome Icons Library.

-= What future for FLGames?
+## What future for FLGames?

 - Cleaner code
 - Unit tests
-- More games
-- More prctical game content interaction (for now, you have to manually modify myClasses.txt and myData.txt for games)
+- More practical game content interaction (for now, you have to manually modify myClasses.txt and myData.txt for games)
+- More games :)
 - ...

+## What else?
 Hope someone will find this inspiring.